 3. Burger King

 Breakfast, lunch, or dinner—Burger King has the vegan options covered.
 In the morning, opt for the French Toast Sticks served warm with a side of maple syrup.
 During the day, quell your burger craving with the Impossible Whopper (ask for no mayo) and a side of fries, then polish off that sweets craving with a Dutch Apple Pie.
 Yes, the pie is “accidentally vegan.”
+For a comprehensive look at BK’s menu, check out our VegNews Guide to Eating Vegan at Burger King.

 4. Carl’s Jr. (and Hardee’s)